Perficient (PRFT) Received its Third Buy in a Row

-After Alliance Global Partners and Needham gave Perficient (NASDAQ: PRFT) a Buy rating last month, the company received another Buy, this time from Barrington.
-Analyst Vincent Colicchio maintained a Buy rating on Perficient today and set a price target of $52.00.
-The company’s shares closed last Monday at $44.15.
+After Alliance Global Partners and Needham gave Perficient (NASDAQ: PRFT) a Buy rating last month, the company received another Buy, this time from Maxim Group.
+Analyst Jack Vander Aarde maintained a Buy rating on Perficient today and set a price target of $61.00.
+The company’s shares closed last Monday at $44.06.

-According to TipRanks.com, Colicchio is a 4-star analyst with an average return of 3.8% and a 58.6% success rate.
-Colicchio covers the Technology sector, focusing on stocks such as Sykes Enterprises, HealthStream, and Virtusa.
+According to TipRanks.com, Aarde is a 3-star analyst with an average return of 4.8% and a 37.5% success rate.
+Aarde covers the Services sector, focusing on stocks such as Livexlive Media, Boxlight, and TuanChe.

-Currently, the analyst consensus on Perficient is a Strong Buy with an average price target of $54.00, representing a 9.5% upside.
-In a report issued on February 20, Maxim Group also maintained a Buy rating on the stock with a $61.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Perficient with a $53.60 average price target, a 21.4% upside from current levels.
+In a report issued on February 25, Alliance Global Partners also maintained a Buy rating on the stock with a $54.00 price target.

 See today’s analyst top recommended stocks >>